|

 infection such as a cold or the flu (influenza).
 Most sore throat germs are

 transmitted through direct contact.
-For example, someone who is sick touches
+For example, a sick child touches

 a toy.
-A child handles the same toy, picking up the germs, which are
+Another child in the daycare handles the same toy, picking up the germs, which are

 eventually transferred from the hands to the mouth or nose. |